 No translations available

 Minority and indigenous communities: Nepal is an ethnically complex and diverse country with numerous indigenous and linguistic communities.
-Altogether 126 ethnic groups are reported in the 2011 Census, only 59 ethnic groups are officially listed as indigenous peoples or indigenous nationalities by the National Foundation for Development of Indigenous Nationalities (NFDIN) Act, 2002.
-The Nepal Federation of Indigenous Nationalities (NEFIN) classified these groups into five categories, based on socio-economic indicators: ‘Endangered’, ‘Highly marginalized’, ‘Marginalized’, ‘Disadvantaged’ and ‘Advantaged’.
-An additional 22 ethnic groups were recommended by the high-level taskforce to be included in the indigenous nationalities in 2010 under the scope of NFDIN Act: however, no decision was made about this and a new taskforce was formed to determine this.
+Altogether 142 castes and ethnicities are reported in the 2021 Census, which is 17 more groups recognized than in the 2011 Census, including the Rana Tharu, Bhumihar, Karmarong and Done communities.
+Only 59 ethnicities are officially listed as indigenous peoples or indigenous nationalities as per the National Foundation for Development of Indigenous Nationalities (NFDIN) Act, 2002.
+Based on socio-economic indicators, the Nepal Federation of Indigenous Nationalities (NEFIN) classifies these communities into five categories, namely: ‘Endangered’, ‘Highly marginalized’, ‘Marginalized’, ‘Disadvantaged’ and ‘Advantaged’.
+A high-level task force had recommended including an additional 22 ethnic groups in the indigenous nationalities in 2010 under the scope of NFDIN Act: however, no decision has been made about this.

-Nepal has traditionally been dominated by Brahmins and Chhettris, and the language and culture projected from the centre have been those of the Hindu populations of the hill and Kathmandu valley regions.
-The hill peoples who speak Tibeto-Burman languages (Rai, Limbu, Tamang, Magar, Gurung and others) have been under-represented and marginalized in government, while the Terai population in the south, mainly Hindus and Madhesi language speakers, have also felt themselves to be poorly served in terms of the distribution of public resources.
+The Hindu caste groups Brahmins and Chhettris have traditionally dominated the Nepali state, and the language and culture projected from the centre have been those of the Hill Hindu populations.
+The indigenous peoples in the hills who mostly speak Tibeto-Burman languages (such as Tamang, Newar, Magar, Limbu, Gurung, Rai and others) as well as those in the south such as Tharu, Rajbanshi and others have been marginalized in government, while the Terai population in the south, although mainly Hindus but Madhesi language speakers, have felt poorly served in terms of the distribution of public resources.

 • Environment